koushalsharma003/URL-Shortener-App/README.md

 A small backend application for creating a short url for a given url.

-###This repo consists of 4 files.
+### This repo consists of 4 files.

-1. Dockerfile - This file is used to create a docker image
+1. Dockerfile

 2. requirements.txt - It contains all the module that are needed to run the code

 3. url_shortener.py - It contains the logic to create a short url.

+4. docker-compose.yml - This is used to create a docker image

-##Steps to run -
+## Steps to run -

 1. Clone the repository